 The Personal Directive has taken the place of what used to be called a “living will”.
 Information about what it is, the kinds of instructions to write, why you should write one and how to prepare a Personal Directive (as well as the other documents listed here) are available on the Government of Alberta website.
 You can download the Personal Directive form from that website.
 You do not need the help of a lawyer to fill it in.
 You can register your Personal Directive online but, most importantly, give a copy to the Agent you named in the document and keep a copy in with other important documents in your home.
 You can also give a copy to your Family Physician to keep with your medical record.

 It is recommended that you consult a lawyer to create the Enduring Power of Attorney and Will documents.
 The Government of Alberta website includes instructions about how to get this kind of legal help.
 If you die without a Will, the Government will do the work to settle your estate but they will also take the cost of this service out of the inheritance that you have worked hard to leave to your loved ones.

 Another excellent website that can help as you go through the process of thinking about and sharing your wishes for future health and personal care is Speak Up Canada.
-The slogan for their 2020 Speak Up Canada campaign is “A Life Well Lived is a Life Well Planned”.
 In this time of uncertainty, ensuring that you have done all you can to be sure that your loved ones have the best tools to help you in case of emergency can give us all some peace of mind.

 Dr Maureen McCall, MD, MPH, CCFP, Palliative Care Physician, Red Deer